Error

 We devised the world's first prototype Ropax Fast Ferry with a dual engine, also capable of running on Liquefied Natural Gas.

-We reinforced our company culture focused on reducing the use of electricity, fuel and paper.
+We promote a company culture focused on reducing electricity, fuel and paper consumption.

 We innovated with new ventilation systems

-We optimised ventilation in our machine rooms with energy-saving controllers.
+We optimise ventilation in our engine rooms with energy-saving dampers.

 What did we do in 2014?